top of page

 More than Just Talk Therapy

 Feeling seen, heard, and believed is an important part of healing, but talk therapy alone is not effective for resolving trauma.
 While it is important for your therapist to understand your history, telling and re-telling the details of traumatic experiences is not required for healing and may be counterproductive.
-This is why we use approaches that go beyond talk therapy and work with the brain, body, and nervous system to treat underlying issues at their root.
+This is why we use approaches that go beyond talk therapy and work with the brain, body, and nervous system to treat the underlying issues at their root.

 What to Expect